 Such installations inevitably create polluted air flows that have to be cleaned before they are emitted.
 The amount of air to be treated depends mainly on two factors: the characteristics of the air flows resulting from the process and the dimensioning of the on-site ventilation.
 Usually, operators of such systems spend about 15 percent of the investment in such an MBT system on odour control.
 The larger the installation, the more challenging the solution to the odour problem.

 Because it is virtually impossible to design biofilters for the treatment of very high air volumes, activated carbon filters are often the ideal solution.
 They are safer, more compact, require less control and are therefore very efficient.
 In the case of biogas filters, too, activated carbon filters are emerging as a suitable solution for H2S and VOC capture.
-This summer, Desotec installed two Aircon V-XL filters in the Vendée department.
+This summer, Desotec installed two Aircon V-XL filters in the Vendée department (France).
 One has been installed in the acceptance hall, the other in the building where the compost matures.
 Both process a nominal flow rate of 55,000 m³.
 A biofilter and an H2SO4 scrubber treat the damp air in the building through a separate circuit, while the activated carbon serves to increase the filtration speed and air quality for personnel.

 In the Morbihan department (France), two Aircon-V filters have ensured an increase in the amount of air that can be purified and improved air quality for the past three years.
 This installation treats 45,000 tonnes of residual household waste each year.
 In 2021, a new installation with four Aircon V-XL filters will be installed to replace and modernise the air filtration system.